nuttann/nuttann.github.io/achievements.md

       - a lesser nightmare
     - Hunter of Lesser Faydark
       - Mina Glimerwing
-      - Queen Nasheeji
-    - Hunter of North Desert of Ro
-      - Dunedigger
     - Hunter of The Northern Plains of Karana
       - Callowwing
       - Grimtooth